Owmacohe/LastBreathOfANewEmpire/README.md

 # Last Breath Of A New Empire
-*First game prototype and further iteration for my CART 315 class.
-Please see below for the appropriate playtester questions (round 2).*
+*First game prototype and further iteration for my CART 315 class.*

 ## Game features